Pandu Ranga Vittala

-Pandu Ranga Vittala is a 2005 Indian Kannada-language romantic comedy film, directed by Dinesh Baboo and produced by A Ganesh and Narayan J. The film stars V. Ravichandran, Prema, Rambha and Shruti in lead roles.
-The film had musical score by V. Ravichandran.
+Pandu Ranga Vittala is a 2005 Indian Kannada-language romantic comedy film written and directed by Dinesh Baboo from a story by V. Vijayendra Prasad.
+The film stars V. Ravichandran (who also composed the music), Prema, Rambha and Shruti in lead roles.

 Plot

 Vithala escapes on the day of his marriage and runs into the city.
 He faces various situations in the city and as a result, marries two other girls under pseudonyms - Pandu (innocent) and Ranga (Mechanic).
 In between, his villagers come to the city to find Vithal to bring back to the village.
 Vithal escapes from everyone by using his pseudonym characters.
 The rest of the story is about how he solves the situation.